martinezynwa/spotifyNewReleases/README.md

 ### PROGRESS

+### TBD
+- [ ] go back button
+- [ ] figure out unnecessary re-renders
+- [ ] when returning from release that is placed low, it should return to the same place, not to the top
+- [ ] some records are released during the day and not at midnight, add function to check the previous day as well

+### 0.17
+- [x] backend job part re-done as it wasn't working properly when deployed
+  - [x] unnecessary functions removed
+  - [x] release checking inside job simplified

+### 0.16
+- [x] create demo version
+  - [x] regular jobs for demo account
+- [x] deletion confirmation(double click)

 ### 0.15
 - [x] remove Artists page and merge it with groups page
    - [x] context update etc.
 - [x] load specific artists per group only, not all